Chithha

-Chithha (Note: The title is short for Chithappa.) is a 2023 Indian Tamil-language crime drama film written and directed by S. U. Arun Kumar and produced by Siddharth, who stars in the lead role alongside Nimisha Sajayan (in her Tamil debut), and Anjali Nair in addition to Baby Sahasra Shree and Baby S. Aafiyah Tasneem in the prominent roles.
-The film revolves around the relationship between a paternal uncle and his niece which goes through several circumstances after the latter goes missing.
+Chithha (Note: The title is short for Chithappa.) is a 2023 Indian Tamil-language crime drama film written and directed by S. U. Arun Kumar.
+Produced by Siddharth, who stars in the lead role alongside Nimisha Sajayan (in her Tamil debut), and Anjali Nair in addition to Baby Sahasra Shree and Baby S. Aafiyah Tasneem in prominent roles, the film revolves around the relationship between a paternal uncle and his niece which goes through several circumstances after the latter goes missing.

 Kumar developed the story idea after he came across articles revolving around child sexual abuse and met with survivors of child abuse, government officials and NGOs to provide their feedback based on his ideas before finalising the script.
-The film was shot in and around Palani for 69 days.
-The cinematography was handled by Balaji Subramanyam and edited by Suresh A. Prasad.
-Dhibu Ninan Thomas and Santhosh Narayanan composed the soundtrack, while Vishal Chandrashekhar composed the film score.
+The film was shot in and around Palani.
+The cinematography was handled by Balaji Subramanyam and editing by Suresh A. Prasad.
+Dhibu Ninan Thomas and Santhosh Narayanan composed the soundtrack, while Vishal Chandrashekhar composed the score.

-Chithha was released theatrically on 29 September 2023 to critical acclaim with praise for the performances, storytelling, direction and themes, and became a commercial success at the box office.
+Chithha was released theatrically on 29 September 2023 to critical acclaim with praise for the performances, storytelling, direction and themes, and became a commercial success.
 At the 69th Filmfare Awards South, the film won seven awards including Best Film – Tamil.

 Plot

 Eeswaran is a government employee from Palani who bonds with his eight-year old niece Sundari and is quite protective of her.
 Eeswaran also has a couple of close friends, one of whom is a police officer named Vadivel, whose niece Ponni is good friends with Sundari.
 Unable to comprehend her elder sister's romantic conversation with her boyfriend, Ponni assumes that a bevy of deer is present in a forest area close to the school and asks Sundari if she would be interested in going to see the animals after school.

 The two girls plan to leave Eeswaran and head to the area on their own.
 Ponni and Sundari board an auto rickshaw to the area as per the plan, but Sundari gets scared and leaves Ponni, who goes alone to see the area and is sexually assaulted.
 The next day, Ponni's father accuses Eeswaran of assaulting Ponni, but once Ponni recovers from her state of unconsciousness, it is discovered that Eeswaran is innocent.

-Sundari leaves school unaccompanied but gets kidnapped by a pedophile.
+Sundari leaves school unaccompanied but gets kidnapped by a paedophile.
 Eeswaran and the police set out to find Sundari, who has been kept captive for several days.
 Eeswaran finds out that the police have captured a suspect, but it turns out that the accused is actually Ponni's abuser, who was the auto rickshaw driver; Sundari's abuser was a different criminal.
 Eeswaran stabs the suspect in revenge for Ponni's abuse.
-Eeswaran's girlfriend, Shakthi, shares her past of being assaulted and asks him to forget about his vengeance.
-Eeswaran agrees and takes care of Sundari.
+Eeswaran's girlfriend, Shakthi, shares her past of being assaulted and implores him to forget about his vengeance.
+Eeswaran assents and sleeps beside Sundari in the hospital bed.

-A year later, the police find a burnt corpse of the pedophile.
+A year later, Sundari has fully recovered.
+Elsewhere, police find what appears to be the paedophile's burnt corpse.